exercism/cpp/exercises/concept/making-the-grade/.docs/introduction.md

 // std::vector<element_type> variable_name {list of elements}
 std::vector<int> countdown {3, 2, 1};
-// my_vector contains the elements 3, 2 and 1
+// countdown contains the elements 3, 2 and 1
 ```

 > Note: You do not need to know the exact mechanics behind the template concept yet, it will have its own concept further down the syllabus tree.